We love animals. We really do. We don't mind sharing our natural world with wildlife.

 That's why thousands of consumers throughout Georgia, including the Atlanta Braves' own Ryan Klesko, have chosen Rid-A-Critter to take care of his problems with a whole assortment of animals.
 We hope you will, too.

-So whether you already have a critter problem that you need to solve, or you want to protect your home against future animal damage, please give us a call for a no-obligation inspection and consultation.
+So whether you already have a critter problem that you need to solve, or you want to protect your home against future animal damage, please give us a call for an inspection and estimate.
 We look forward to hearing from you.

-Here are some randomly-selected pictures of animal damage repair and exclusion work we've done in the Greater Atlanta, Georgia area.
+Here are some randomly-selected pictures of animal damage repair and exclusion work we've done throughout the Metro Atlanta area.

 Gap found at a Johns Creek animal-proofing job